Barbell Front Rack Lunge

 Barbell Front Rack Lunge Instructions

-5. Pause briefly at the bottom of the lunge, then push through your front foot to return to the starting position.
+5. Drive through your front foot to return to standing.

 Barbell Front Rack Lunge Form & Visual